Dalat, Sarawak

 Dalat is the administrative town of the Dalat district in Mukah Division, Sarawak, Malaysia.
-It is situated by the Oya river.
+It is situated by the Oya River.

 Etymology

 According to Heidi Munan's book "How Dalat Got Its Name", Dalat was named following a bloodshed among three brothers as the village chief did not name a successor.
 Many people died in the war.
 Corpses lying in the village attracted flies.
-"Dalat" means fly in the Melanau language, and therefore, the locals named the village Dalat, which is now a small town.
+"Dalat" means "fly" in the Melanau language, and therefore, the locals named the village Dalat, which is now a small town.

 History

 Government

-Dalat is represented at the State Legislative Assembly by Dato' Sri Hajah Fatimah Abdullah @ Ting Sai Ming, from Parti Pesaka Bumiputera Bersatu.
-She won the seat in the 18th State Election 2016 for the fourth time.
+Dalat is represented at the State Legislative Assembly by Dato' Sri Hajah Fatimah Abdullah from Gabungan Parti Sarawak.
+She won the seat in the 19th State Election 2021 for the fifth time.
 For Parliament, Dalat district is under Parliament 213: Mukah.

 Geography

 Similar to most areas in the Rajang Delta, Dalat town and its land district is located on peat land that is categorized as deep peat (more than 150 cm).